Airbnb to verify all 7 million properties to improve trust

 — By Dec.
 31, Airbnb will launch a 24-hour hotline staffed by a rapid response team in the U.S. so neighbors, guests and others can report a problem.
 The hotline will roll out globally over the course of next year.
 The company has asked Charles Ramsey, the former chief of police for Philadelphia and Washington, and Ronald Davis, the former chief of police for East Palo Alto, California, to act as advisers and help train the response team.

-The company is under some pressure to improve its reputation as it eyes an initial public offering next year.
+The company is under some pressure to improve its reputation as it eyes an initial public offering of stock next year.

 "Most hosts do a great job, but guests need to feel like Airbnb has their back, and we believe this commitment is a necessary step in giving guests peace of mind," Chesky wrote.